TangoYankee/fizzbuzztime/README.md

 1) Text that appears in the site could be extracted into a separate content manager.
 This could help decouple the text of the site with the logic of how it is displayed.
 This makes it easier for content managers and developers to independently fulfill their responsibilities.

 2) Webpack offers a feature to [split code into separate bundles](https://webpack.js.org/guides/code-splitting/).
 This improves initial load times.
-It may also prevent resources from loading unneccessarily.
+It may also prevent resources from loading unnecessarily.
 For this site, the `Timer` component is loaded along with the `Values` Component.
 However, it is not seen until the user clicks the `Go to Timer >` button.
 This is a potential place to split the code, only loading the `Timer` component after the user navigates there.

 ## Accessibility note
 The css dimensions in the project specifications were listed in pixels.
 From an accessibility standpoint, [advocates](https://www.24a11y.com/2019/pixels-vs-relative-units-in-css-why-its-still-a-big-deal/) generally recommend using relative units, as they allow users to scale the website using font settings.
-To make the conversion from REM to PX easier, the root font size (traditioally 16px) is scaled at 62.5%.
+To make the conversion from REM to PX easier, the root font size (traditionally 16px) is scaled at 62.5%.
 This means the default scale for this site is 1.0rem to 10px.

 Additionally, the start and stop buttons were flagged by the [Wave Accessibility Tool](https://wave.webaim.org/) for having low contrast.
 This could be resolved by increasing the contrasting between the font and background, or increasing the default font size.

-## Testing note
-When configuring the tests of Timer component, some of the initial runs indicated there was a possible memory leak caused by the `setInterval` and `rollingTimer` functions:
-> Warning: Can't perform a React state update on an unmounted component.
-This is a no-op, but it indicates a memory leak in your application.
-To fix, cancel all subscriptions and asynchronous tasks in the componentWillUnmount method.

-In the source code, these memory leak concerns were already addressed by clearing the interval in `CompomentWillUnmount`.
-Manual testing appears to confirm this.

-Once the tests were fully configured with the correct intervals, the errors could be not be reproduced.
-Ultimately, it does not appear to affect the production build and is limited to the narrow testing conditions.
-However, I would want to continue monitoring for performance issues associated with memory leaks.